 Rather than a straight route through the side yard, a pathway can manipulate rhythm by wandering slightly to the left and right.
 Rhythm can also be controlled by adding a small sitting area or focal point that encourages you to either slow down to relax or speed up with excitement.
 A small accent fountain with running water can literally add music to the rhythm through the sound of trickling water.

-Establishing a Focal Point in a Side Yard
+How to Establish a Focal Point in a Side Yard

 In a side yard, the focal point should be chosen with unity and other design principles in mind.
 For example, in a side yard that is intended as an ornamental space, adding a sculpted birdbath will create unity with the other elements.
 In a utilitarian side yard, on the other hand, the focal point might be a decorative rain barrel.